There is just something so festive about homemade cake. And when it’s chocolate, it’s definitely a reason to celebrate.

 Ahead of Time – Remember to put your butter (for the cake) and eggs out at least an hour before you start preparing the batter.
 They need to be at room temperature to achieve the best results.
 Also, the icing can be made up to 3 days in advance and kept in the fridge, covered.
 Let sit out for at least an hour before frosting the cake.

 Cream the Butter and Sugar Sufficiently – We recommend using a mixer (stand or hand) to cream the butter with the sugar.
-And let the mixer go (on medium) for a couple of minutes until the mixture is nice and fluffy and pale in color.
+Let the mixer go (on medium) for a couple of minutes until the mixture is nice and fluffy and pale in color.
 This helps to make a moist cake.
 Use a spatula to scrape down the sides all the way through the mixing process.

 Add Your Favorite Topping(s) – This cake is absolutely amazing by itself.
-However, if you had some extra toffee bits, milk chocolate morsels, or a block of chocolate that can be shaved, then have some fun and add it to the iced cake.
+However, if you have some extra toffee bits, milk chocolate morsels, or a block of chocolate that can be shaved, then have some fun and add it to the iced cake.
 You can sprinkle on top and/or press into the sides.
 Or, make extra icing and pipe some whisps on top.
 Have fun!
 It adds to the joy of the cake.

-EXPERT TIP: When using cake pans, you’ll want to grease the bottoms, then line with parchment paper, grease again, and then add a little flour.
+EXPERT TIP: When using cake pans, you’ll want to grease the bottoms, line them with parchment paper, grease again, and then add a little flour.
 This ensures easy removal of the cakes from the pans.
 Be sure to let the cakes cool completely before icing.
 Carefully transferring them to a baking rack expedites the cooling.

 How To Serve